stack-auth/stack/docs/docs/01-getting-started/03-teams.md

 ## Permissions

-Permissions are a way to control what each user can do in your application.
-You can create permissions on the Stack dashboard and assign them to users.
-Then you can check in your app if a user has a specific permission.
+Permissions control what each user can do within your application.
+Create permissions on the Stack dashboard and assign them to users.
+You can then verify in your app whether a user has a specific permission.

-A permission can contain other permissions.
-For example, you can have `admin` permission that contains `moderator` and `user` permissions.
-You can create arbitrary permission structure (any directed graph) and we help you check if a user has a permission directly or indirectly (recursively).
+Permissions can be nested, allowing you to create a hierarchical structure.
+For instance, an `admin` permission can include `moderator` and `user` permissions.
+We provide tools to help you verify whether a user has a permission directly or indirectly.

-## Check if a User has a Permission
+### Check if a User has a Permission

-You can use the `getPermission` method or `usePermission` hook on the `User` object to check if a user has a specific permission.
-This will return the Permission object if the user has the permission, otherwise it will return `null`.
-Note if the permission is not created on the dashboard, it will also return `null`
+You can check if a user has a specific permission by using the `getPermission` method or `usePermission` hook on the `User` object.
+This returns the `Permission` object if the user has it; otherwise, it returns `null`.
+Be cautious with client-side checks for permissions, as they can be bypassed.
+Always perform permission checks on the server side for business logic.

-These functions will check all the direct and indirect permissions of the user.
-So with the above example, if a user has the `admin` permission, it will also return `true` for `moderator` and `user` permissions.

-Be careful with client-side permission checks, as they can be easily bypassed by the user.
-The client-side permission checks are only for UI purposes, and you should always check the permissions on the server side for business logic.

 Here is an example:

 <Tabs>
   <TabItem value="client" label="Client Component" default>